 Due to the inherent uncertainty of determining the fair value of Level 3 investments, the fair value of the investments may differ significantly from the values that would have been used had a ready market or observable inputs existed for such investments and may differ materially from the values that may ultimately be received or settled.
 Further, such investments are generally subject to legal and other restrictions, or otherwise are less liquid than publicly traded instruments.
-If the Company were required to liquidate a portfolio investment in a forced or liquidation sale, the Company might realize significantly less than the value at which such investment had previously been recorded.
-The Company's investments are subject to market risk as a result of economic and political developments, including impacts from rising interest rates and inflation rates, the ongoing war between Russia and Ukraine, the continuing COVID-19 pandemic, and the risk of recession and related market volatility.
+If the Company were required to liquidate a portfolio investment in a forced or liquidation sale, the Company might realize significantly less than the value at which such investment had previously been recorded and incur a realized capital loss.
+The Company's investments are subject to market risk as a result of economic and political developments, including impacts from elevated interest and inflation rates, the ongoing war between Russia and Ukraine, the escalated armed conflict in the Middle East, instability in the U.S. and international banking systems, the risk of recession or a shutdown of U.S government services and related market volatility.
 Market risk is directly impacted by the volatility and liquidity in the markets in which certain investments are traded and can affect the fair value of the Company's investments.
+The Company's investments are also subject to interest rate risk.
+Changes in interest rates, including any potential interest rate reductions approved by the U.S. Federal Reserve, may impact both our cost of funding and the valuation of our investment portfolio.

-The following tables present the Company's investment portfolio measured at fair value on a recurring basis as of December 31, 2022 and 2021, respectively.
+The following tables present the Company's investment portfolio measured at fair value on a recurring basis as of December 31, 2023 and 2022, respectively.